Hamcha/tulpabday/README.md

 This is an attempt to re-create [Tulpabdays](http://www.thedodo.it/hamcha/tulpabdays) in a interactive way (the original is all static hand-written html) with user contribution and everything.

-## If using a reverse proxy
+## Use a reverse proxy!

-Please setup `X-Forwarded-For` or anyone will be able to use admin commands!
+Please setup a reverse proxy and `X-Forwarded-For` or anyone will be able to use admin commands!